abpframework/abp/docs/en/cli/index.md

 1 files successfully generated.
 ```

-The `MyPage.Designer.cs` file will be created in the same folder, it's a standard C# class you can use it in the pipeline to return an HTML page.
+The output will be like in the above command output, and `MyPage.Designer.cs` file will be created in the same folder.
+It's a standard C# class that you can use it in the pipeline to return an HTML page:

 ```cs
 app.Use(async (httpContext, next) =>